Dental Implants in Phoenix, AZ: Restore Your Smile

 Benefits of Dental Implants

 There are many benefits of dental implants over other tooth replacement options.
-Let’s look at three important benefits.
+Let’s look at five important benefits.

 Dental implants are made of titanium, which is a biocompatible material that is accepted by the body.
 This means that they will not reject or cause any allergic reactions.
 The crown that is placed on top of the implant is made of porcelain or ceramic, which matches the color of your natural teeth.